jakemas/pq-strongswan/README.md

 The KEM algorithms listed above are implemented by the strongSwan `oqs` plugin which in turn uses the  [liboqs][LIBOQS]  Open Quantum-Safe library.
 There is also a `frodo` plugin which implements the `FrodoKEM` algorithm with strongSwan crypto primitives.
 There is currently no support for the `BIKE` and  `HQC` alternate KEM candidates. `Classic McEliece` , although being a NIST round 3 submission KEM candidate, is not an option for IKE due to the huge public key size of more than 100 kB.

 [LIBOQS]: https://github.com/open-quantum-safe/liboqs

+### VPN Configuration

+In order to establish a VPN between Carol and Moon, both must set up the VPN through configuration files.
+The three files needed on both Carol and Moon are `ipsec.conf`, `ipsec.secrets` and `strongswan.conf`.

+-  `ipsec.conf`: this file defines general configuration parameters and defines connections.
+The general configuration options are set in the `conn %default` section, these are values such as the key exchange mechanism (e.g., IKEv1 or IKEv2), the key life time and rekeying cadence, authentication types, and cipher suite options.
+Individual connections, such as ` conn Tunnel1` define more specific parameters, such as the IP addresses, IDs and subnets being used for the connection.
+All `conn` sections inherit the parameters defined in the `conn %default` section.

+-  `ipsec.secrets`: this file contains cryptographic secrets, such as RSA, ECSDA, EAP or PSKs.
+In our case, the PSK used for authentication is stored within this file, with the respective ID selectors for both Carol and Moon.

+-  `strongswan.conf`: this file contains configuration options for strongSwan.
+It can be used to automatically load and start connections, as well as set debug/logging options.
+In our case we use this file to modify the size of the IP fragments and the maximum IKEv2 packet size.

+We give example `ipsec.conf`, `ipsec.secrets` and `strongswan.conf` that utilize hybrid post-quantum key exchange for this prototype.
+These three files can be modified to build/test various connections – the desired use of this repository is to provide such a framework to allow this, without the need to worry about networking issues.
+The three configuration files are found in `/carol/` and `/moon/` directories.
+When the docker image is brought up, these three files are placed on the image container for both Carol and Moon respectively -- by the configuration set within the `docker-compose.yml` file.

 ### VPN Client Configuration